A Prompt-Engineered Large Language Model, Deep Learning Workflow for Materials Classification: Application: metallic glass classification

-Various ML methods~\cite{zhou2022critical} have been employed to classify MGs; however, these methods often rely on manually calculated or carefully designed material features.
-The inconsistency of designed features and datasets across different ML models necessitates researchers to recalculate those features each time when utilizing other models.
-In the worst-case scenario, certain features rely on experimental calculations, rendering a MG dataset applicable to one model but not another.
-In this regard, we leveraged the experimental dataset of MGs by \cite{ward2018machine} and applied it to the proposed workflow here.
-The dataset compiled by \cite{ward2018machine} consists of 8,415 alloy compositions with their corresponding MG forming categories.
-The alloy compositions were classified into three categories based on the critical cooling rate ($R_{\text c}$): BMG ($R_{\text c} < 10^3 \text{ K/s}$), ribbon ($10^3 \text{ K/s} < R_{\text c} < 10^6 \text{ K/s}$), and non-ribbon (NR, $R_{\text c} > 10^6 \text{ K/s}$).
-The glass formability is then BMG $>$ ribbon $>$ NR.
-From this dataset, 5,577 alloy compositions with only a single glass-forming category were selected as input dataset, with 80\% of them being train set while the rest being test set.
-As shown in Fig.~\ref{fig2}a, a customized version of the general workflow was developed for the given input data.
-The blue arrows indicate the training process, which involves expanding the alloy compositions into textual data using an LLM.
-Subsequently, a DL model is trained on the textual data from the training set for MG classification.
-Finally, the analysis of efficiency and accuracy and model interpretation are performed using textual data from the test set.
-These three main steps are illustrated in Fig.~\ref{fig2}b.
-The green arrows indicate the application stages of the model.
-For an unexplored alloy composition, the workflow can determine the MG category (BMG, ribbon, or NR) within seconds.
+Various ML methods~\cite{zhou2022critical} have been employed to classify MGs, usually based upon manually calculated or carefully designed input material features.
+The inconsistency of designed features and datasets across different ML models often necessitates recalculating those features when utilizing other models.
+In the worst case, experiments must be rerun to provide input to different models.
+In this regard, we leveraged existing MG experimental data~\cite{ward2018machine} and applied it to the proposed workflow here.
+The dataset compiled by~\cite{ward2018machine} consists of 8,415 alloy compositions classified according to MG formability.
+The alloy compositions were classified into three categories based on the critical cooling rate ($R_{\text c}$), BMG ($R_{\text c} < 10^3 \text{ K/s}$), ribbon ($10^3 \text{ K/s} < R_{\text c} < 10^6 \text{ K/s}$), and non-ribbon (NR, $R_{\text c} > 10^6 \text{ K/s}$); i.e., the glass formability is then BMG $>$ ribbon $>$ NR.
+From this dataset, we focus on 5,577 alloy compositions, of which 80\% were used in the training set - the remainder forming the test set.
+As shown in Fig.~\ref{fig2}a, a customized version of the general workflow was developed for this input data type.
+The blue arrows indicate the training process, which involves expanding the information on each alloy (textual data - e.g., physical properties) using an LLM.
+Subsequently, a DL model is trained on the textual data from the LLM-expanded training set for MG classification.
+Finally, the efficiency and accuracy are analyzed using the textual data from the test set.
+We then query the model to interpret the results.
+The green arrows in Fig.~\ref{fig2}(a) indicate the application stages of the model; the three main steps (below) are illustrated in Fig.~\ref{fig2}(b).
+The workflow can determine the MG category (BMG, ribbon, or NR) within seconds for an unexplored alloy composition.